Shy/henshin.shy.dev/README.md

 To deploy to the cloud you can either use the existing Zappa configuration file or let Zappa automatically configure your deployment settings with `zappa init`.

-To deploy a dev enviroment using the existing configration call `zappa deploy dev` and push an update with `zappa update dev`.
-You can also deploy a production enviroment with `zappa deploy production` and update with `zappa update production`.
+If you use the configuration file in this repo you can deploy both a dev and production environment.
+For your dev environment use `zappa deploy dev` and for production `zappa deploy production`.
+The zappa deploy command will return a URL where you can access your website.

+Once you've deployed your dev and production environment if you make a code change you can use `zappa update dev` or `zappa update production` to push your code change to lambda without resulting in a chance to the URL that your function is deployed on.

 If you head over to API Gateway, you'll see a new API containing your function.

 From this point, it's also possible to set up a [custom domain and SSL certificate](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html).